sustrik/ribosome/README.md

 With straight Ruby functions, the return value is converted into a string and written to the output.

-If the enbedded expression produces ribosome output itself, the text is inserted into the output file instead of the return value:
+If the embedded expression produces ribosome output itself, the text is inserted into the output file instead of the return value:

 ```